Post-Divorce Modifications in Queen Anne’s County

 Family courts understand that life is ever-evolving and that modifications are sometimes necessary for ensuring certain court orders are still practical and in the best interests of the children.
 That said, it is highly unlikely a judge will grant a request to modify property and asset division, unless you are able to prove that fraud somehow impacted the initial order.

-- Child support: A person’s financial situation can change at any time.
+A person’s financial situation can change at any time.
 If a parent involuntarily becomes unemployed or takes a pay cut, a modification may be necessary.
-If the paying parent has more children from a new relationship, a judge may also grant a modification under these circumstances to ensure he or she can provide for them.
+If the paying parent has more children from a new relationship, a judge may also grant a modification under these circumstances to ensure they can provide for them.

-- Spousal support: If you or your former spouse’s situation changes significantly, you may obtain a modification to your spousal support order.
-For example, if you or your spouse involuntarily lost a job or developed a condition that prevents gainful employment, the spousal support order may be reduced to accommodate this drastic change.
+If you or your former spouse’s situation changes significantly, you may obtain a modification to your spousal support order.
+For example, if you or your spouse involuntarily lost a job or developed a condition that prevents gainful employment, the alimony agreement may be reduced to accommodate this drastic change.

 You do not necessarily have to go through litigation if you and your former spouse can agree to a modification.
 However, you will need the court’s approval to ensure it is enforceable.

-Discuss Your Modification Case with Our Knowledgeable Family Law Attorney
+Discuss Your Case with Our Knowledgeable Modification Attorney

-Contact our law office today at (410) 618-0863 to set up a consultation with our trusted family law attorney.
+Contact our law office today at (410) 618-0863 to set up a consultation with our trusted post-divorce modifications attorney.